-Dak bulgogi consists of juicy chicken thigh pieces marinated in a Korean soy based marinade, also known as bulgogi.
 The marinade is usually used with thin beef brisket to create the popular beef bulgogi dish that is often served at Korean barbecue restaurants.
-However, the marinade is also delicious on other protein types such as chicken.
+However, the marinade is can also be used on chicken to make chicken bulgogi.

 🍎 Calories and Nutrition Facts – How To Make It Healthy